The Student Uniform

 Possibly the most fascinating anthropological study of all time will be an examination of what students put on their feet.
 These trends are so prevalent that identifying them has become a game: One point if someone’s wearing black Nike Freeruns; two points if they’re wearing them with Adidas track pants; three if they have the haircut.

 This trend is especially prevalent in areas in which the weather allows for open-toed shoes all year round, adding socks of course to enable wintertime usage.
 Birks are campus shoes: rarely do they make it past the libraries and mess halls.
-They reflect how lax you are, how much you like walking in the woods and how much weed you smoke.
-Urban alternatives include Rainbow flip-flops and slides, which can be either Nike, Adidas or Gucci.

 By now you may be getting the feeling that as young people, we are too attached to trends.
 We do all these things to fit in, including how we dress.